 Student-Centered Advising Approach for Academic Success

 We know that, as teachers, we often wear so many different hats in the classroom, many of which have nothing to do with the curriculum we are tasked with teaching.
 Sometimes it is difficult to juggle all of this, and many in education are struggling to find a way to balance it all.
-The key to all of it (and it’s not a cure-all, but it helps with the load) is focusing on student-centered advising.
+The key (and it’s not a cure-all, but it helps with the load) is focusing on student-centered advising.

 What is Student-Centered Advising?